How to Watch Rockies Series Opener vs. Diamondbacks: TV Channel, Stream, Radio

 Rockies Injuries

-15-Day Injured List: RHP Ryan Feltner (right ulnar nerve inflammation), RHP Jimmy Herget (right shoulder impingement).
+15-day injured list: RHP Ryan Feltner (right ulnar nerve inflammation), RHP Jimmy Herget (right shoulder impingement), RHP Chase Dollander (right elbow sprain), RHP Victor Vodnik (right ulnar nerve inflammation).

 Loading recommendations...
 Please wait while we load personalized content recommendations